Porch Pick Up: Meaning, How It Works & Safety Tips (2026)

 Common Payment Methods

 One major benefit of local cash sales is avoiding fees.
-For instance, Facebook Marketplace charges a 5% fee on shipped transactions, but there’s no fee for a local porch pick up with cash.
-This means the seller keeps the entire amount, which is great for small sales.
+For instance, Facebook Marketplace charges a 5% fee on shipped transactions, but there is no fee for a local porch pick up with cash.
+This means the seller keeps the entire amount.
 If you later switch to shipping, learn how to unlock shipping discounts online to avoid retail counter rates.

 Tips for a Secure Cash Drop Off